 For the past several years, my go-to stove and pot combo for trips where I want more capacity has been the MSR PocketRocket 2 and 800ml MSR Titan Kettle.
 The pot is large enough to accommodate cooking larger meals and, when empty, can fit a 100g gas canister, the stove, and a lighter with room to spare.

 I recently ran across the new Jetboil Stash, Jetboil’s first venture into the ultralight stove game.
 I’ve been a long-time fan of the Jetboil Flash for quick boil times, but its weight makes it impractical to bring on longer backpacking trips.
-Could the Stash deliver quick boil times and low fuel consumption while shedding almost half the weight?Continue reading “Jetboil Stash review: good for ultralight backpacking?”
+Could the Stash deliver quick boil times and low fuel consumption while shedding almost half the weight?Continue reading “Jetboil Stash review and boil test: an efficient and convenient ultralight stove”